cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/gdrive/gdrive.rst

 -  https://developers.google.com/drive/api/v3/quickstart/python

+Enable API

 There we can see Enable API option as shown in the next picture:

 .. figure:: images/image1.png
    :alt: Enable API

-   Enable API

 Once we enable that we will get credentials.json file where all of our credentials are stored that can be used to communicate with our Google Drive through Python Interface.

+Create a project

-After that, we will be redirected to a page where we need to create our own project as shown in the next
+We will be redirected to a
+page where we need to create our own project as shown in the next
 picture:

 .. figure:: images/image2.png
    :alt: Create a project

-   Create a project
+Add credentials

 As we see next we need to select Google Drive API from here

 .. figure:: images/image16.png
    :alt: Add credentials

-   Add credentials

 After that, we need to obtain the file that stores client_id and client_secret as shown next: (The file that is downloaded as ``client_id.json`` needs to be renamed as